-On January 18, 2021, the Sponsor paid \$25,000 to cover certain expenses of Leo in consideration of 5,750,000 Class B ordinary shares.
+On January 18, 2021, Leo Investors III LP (the "Sponsor") paid \$25,000 to cover certain expenses of Leo in consideration of 5,750,000 Class B ordinary shares.
 On February 25, 2021, Leo effected a share capitalization, resulting in an aggregate of 6,900,000 Class B ordinary shares outstanding.
 On February 2021, the Sponsor transferred 20,000 Class B ordinary shares to Lori Bush, Mary E. Minnick, and Mark Masinter.
 On March 2, 2021, the Sponsor forfeited 25,000 founder shares after the initial public offering as a result of the underwriters' partial exercise of the over-allotment option.
-Of the 6,875,000 Class B ordinary shares outstanding as of June 30, 2021, the Sponsor owned an aggregate of 6,770,000 Class B ordinary shares and Lori Bush, Mary E. Minnick, and Mark Masinter owned an aggregate of 6,000 Class B ordinary shares.
-The Class B ordinary shares automatically converted into Class A ordinary shares upon the Closing on a one-for-one basis.
+Of the 6,875,000 Class B ordinary shares outstanding as of June 30, 2021, the Sponsor owned an aggregate of 6,770,000 Class B ordinary shares and Lori Bush, Mary E. Minnick, and Mark Masinter owned an aggregate of 60,000 Class B ordinary shares.
+The Class B ordinary shares automatically converted into Class A ordinary shares upon the closing of the Business Combination on a one-for-one basis.